I. General Legal Research Sites

 - Court Links: The Administrative Office of the US Courts provides links to all available federal court web sites.
 Many courts provide at least a selection of their opinions online for free.

-- Google Scholar offers free searching for, and full text of, published court opinions from the federal system.
+- Google Scholar offers free searching for, and full text of, published court opinions from the U.S. Supreme Court since 1791 and from the lower federal courts since 1923.

 - Cornell's Legal Information Institute provides a searchable archive of federal court opinions, including Supreme Court opinions back to 1990 (with selected "landmark" earlier decisions also included), as well as lower federal court opinions generally back to the mid-1990s.